 The optical characteristics of the prepared Ag-NPs and PVA/Ag nanocomposite films were determined by UV-Vis.
 Fig.1(a) illustrates the UV-Vis absorption spectra for the prepared Ag-NPs at various powers.
-The surface plasmon resonance band at 450 nm was observed for all powers except for M-L power.
+The surface plasmon resonance band at 450 nm was observed for all powers except for 400 nm for M-L power.
 With an increase in power, the plasmon peak shifts to a longer wavelength and becomes wider, indicating that power affects the size, as the size increases, this shift occurs and the peak becomes wider (25).
 Furthermore, the energy band gap was determined by applying the Tauc equation and drawing the Tauc plot (27), the Tauc equations:

-$$(\alpha h u)^n = B(h \nu - E)$$
+$$(\alpha hu)^n = B(hv - E)$$

 (1)

-$(\alpha h u)^{1/n} = B(h \nu - E)$ (2)
+$$(\alpha hu)^{1/n} = B(hv - E)$$

+(2)

-where α is the absorbance coefficient, n is a factor that depends on the electron transition property, B is a constant, h is the Plank constant, u is the photon frequency, and E is the band gap energy.
-For a direct band gap ($n = \frac{1}{2}$) and an indirect band gap (n = 2) as shown in Fig.2.
-Considering the direct band gap, plotting the values of $(\alpha hv)^2$ against hv.
-By extrapolating the linear region to the X-axis, the energy bandgap was estimated in electron volts as shown in Fig.1.
-Considering the indirect band gap as in Fig. 1, we noticed that increasing the power led to a decrease in the band gap from 2.93 eV to 2.55eV.
-This reduction in the band gap may be attributed to an increase in particle size with higher power.
+where α is the absorbance coefficient, n is a factor that depends on the electron transition property, B is a constant, h is the Plank constant, u is the photon frequency, and E is the band gap energy. for a direct band gap $(n=\frac{1}{2})$ and an indirect band gap $(n=\frac{1}{2})$ as shown in Fig.2 Considering the direct band gap, Plotting the values of $(\alpha h v)^2$ against hv and extrapolating along the linear region along the X-axis on the energy bandgap in electron volts, an estimate of the energy gap. as shown in Fig.1 Considering the indirect band gap as in Fig. 1, we noticed that increasing the power led to a decrease in the band gap from 2.93 eV to 2.55eV.

+This decrease in the band gap could be due to increased size with increasing power.

-Figure (1): (a) UV-vis absorption spectra of synthesized Ag-NPs at different power, (b) Tauc plot of Ag-NPs at different power.
+Figure 1:(a) UV-vis absorption spectra of synthesized Ag-NPs at different power, (b) Tauc plot of Ag-NPs at different power.

 Furthermore, the UV-Vis absorption was examined for the prepared PVA/Ag nanocomposite films as shown in Fig.2(a).
 By increasing the amount of Ag-NPs in the PVA film, there is a clear increase in its absorption.
-Also, we noticed the presence of plasmonic peaks, which confirms the existence of Ag-NPs in the film, as it increases, the intensity increases and the absorption becomes higher.
-On the other hand, there is a slight effect of the concentration on the band gap as explained in Fig.2, because the Ag-NPs solution was synthesized at the same power, so the size stays the same.
+Also, we noticed the presence of plasmonic peaks, and this is evidence of the presence of Ag-NPs particles in the film, as it increases, the intensity increases and the absorption becomes higher.
+On the other hand, there is a slight effect of the concentration on the band gap as explained in Fig.2, because the Ag-NPs solution is synthesized at the same power, so the size stays the same.
 The slight change in the band gap is the result of the distribution of Ag-NPs within the film.

-Figure (2): (a) UV-vis absorption spectra of prepared PVA / Ag nanocomposite Tauc plot of PVA / Ag nanocomposite at medium-high power.
+Figure 2:(a) UV-vis absorption spectra of prepared PVA / Ag nanocomposite Tauc plot of PVA / Ag nanocomposite at medium-high power.